DanaeMirel/Shiny-apps/README.md

    - The function that should be called whenever the event occurs.

 3. **Popular baby names App** - This app lets a user choose sex and year, and will display the top 10 most popular names in that year.
-The showed plot has been buil with the plotly package and the table uses the kableExtra package.
+The showed plot has been buil with the `plotly` package and the table uses the `kableExtra` package.

+4. **Customizable plot** - Customize the size of the points, the color of the points, the plot title, axis labels, etc.
+This app uses the `colourpicker` package to let you select any color in your plot, as well as somme special `shinyWidgets`.